thindil/steamsky/bin/doc/MODDING.md

 directory and edit line which starts with FoodTypes.
 First type is always main type, other types used only when items of previous types are not found in ship cargo.
-Values after equal sign must be existing items types, separated by coma and space: `, `.
+Values after equal sign must be existing items types, separated by comma and space: `, `.

 ## Fuel item type
 To change which item type is used as a fuel for ship, open file *game.dat* in